The rates for DLA from April 2012 to March 2013 are:-

 To qualify for DLA you must:

-- and have satisfied one of the above conditions for at least three months and be likely to satisfy the condition for a further six months (unless you have a terminal illness.
+- have had the disability or been in ill health for at least three months and be likely to have the disability or be in ill health for a further six months (unless you have a terminal illness), and

-- and have no immigration conditions attached to your stay in the UK (subject to some exceptions.
+- have no immigration conditions attached to your stay in the UK (subject to some exceptions), and

-Note: some people are treated as having been in the UK while abroad, eg service personnel and some people from European Economic Area nations.
+Some people can be treated as having been in the UK whilst abroad, eg service personnel.

 Care and Mobility components

 There are two parts or ‘components’ of DLA, a care component and a mobility component.
 The care component can be paid if you need help with your personal care or someone to check that you are ok.
 The mobility component can be paid if you have problems with mobility when walking outside.

 The care component is paid at one of three rates: the lowest rate, middle rate, and highest rate.
 The more help you need the higher the rate of DLA care component you will be paid.